Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Why the problem is acute now: operational burden and present environment

 \subsection{Population, mass, shell structure, and altitude separation}

-ESA's public statistics, updated on 16 Jan 2026, report $\sim$44,870 regularly tracked objects in Earth orbit, about 16,910 satellites still in space, about 14,200 functioning satellites, and more than 15,800 tonnes of total orbiting mass \cite{ESA2026Stats}.
-Model-based estimates place the environment at roughly 54,000 objects larger than 10 cm, 1.2 million objects from 1 to 10 cm, and 140 million objects from 1 mm to 1 cm \cite{ESA2026Stats}.
-The currently tracked \LEO population alone is about 24,998 objects with combined mass of about 8,741 tonnes.
+ESA's public statistics, updated on 21 April 2026, report about 44,870 regularly tracked objects in Earth orbit, about 17,610 satellites still in space, about 15,200 functioning satellites, and more than 16,200 tonnes of total orbiting mass \cite{ESA2026Stats}.
+Model-based estimates place the environment at roughly 54,000 objects larger than 10 cm, 1.2 million objects from greater than 1 cm to 10 cm, and 140 million objects from greater than 1 mm to 1 cm \cite{ESA2026Stats}.
+The current catalogued LEO population is about 26,400 objects with combined mass of about 9,180 tonnes.
 Table~\ref{tab:envstate} and Fig.~\ref{fig:population} summarize these values.

 Population growth is not uniform in altitude.
 ESA's 2025 report shows a pronounced concentration of active payloads around 500--600 km, while the long-horizon environmental index peaks higher, near $\sim 850$ km at inclinations around 70--80 degrees when 90\% \PMD success for active objects is assumed \cite{ESA2025SER,ESA2025EnvWeb}.
 The physical reason is straightforward.
 In the lower peak, local occupancy drives conjunction workload.
 In the higher peak, weak drag and large inactive mass amplify persistence and breakup consequence.
 Operational burden is therefore controlled by one shell regime, while long-term instability is controlled by another.